Tickets

 Contents

-Westminster Abbey has been a site of pilgrimage for centuries, and it often lands up on lists of top London attractions.
+Westminster Abbey has been a site of pilgrimage for centuries, and it often lands on lists of top London attractions.
 It is an important historical London landmark as well as a religious destination for many.
-Here is everything you need to know on your Westminster Abbey tour, including highlights, map and more on your visit.
+Here is everything you need to know on your Westminster Abbey tour, including highlights, a map, and more on your visit.

-Why take a guided tour to Westminster Abbey?
+Why go on a Westminster Abbey guided tour

 • Get insider knowledge: Engage with Westminster Abbey's expert guides on a guided tour to uncover deep insights into its storied history, architectural grandeur, and hidden gems often missed on self-guided visits.